djahwork/dlc_wallet/README.md

 # DLC Wallet

-This project implements a Bitcoin Wallet written wit C++.
+This project implements a C++ Bitcoin Wallet.
 It includes integration with the `libwally-core` library and can be connected to a DLC contract oracle.

 ## 🔧 Linux Manual Setup Guide